-- Carbide tipped tools for marble working.
+- Carbide-tipped tools for marble working.
 Typically used for engraving, writing, and finishing marble and soft stone materials.

-- Electroplated bits.
-Mainly used for engraving on marble but electroplated bits have diamond specially designed for ceramic and even granite working.
-It’s the PinkLine model, Test it they are amazing!
+- Electroplated diamond bits.
+These are mainly used for marble engraving but some diamond electroplated bits are specifically designed for working ceramic and granite, such as the Pink Line bits; try them, they are amazing!